lukaszlew/libego/README.markdown

 Dave Hillis for the idea of mercy rule.
 Markus Enzenberger for his computer go bibliography and GoGui.
 Don Dailey for setting up CGOS server.
+Remi Coulom for supervising my work.
 And last but not least, a whole computer Go community for a stimulating mixture of cooperation and competition.

 Copyright
 ---------